 Learning to see like an artist can enhance creative solutions to the problems of everyday life, especially during loss or conflict.
 Looking at examples from art history can sharpen the inherent ability to "see" as humans while unlocking our potential for change.
 Art history and my artist practice have provided me with tools to work with my own grief and I want to share them with you.
-Through this art practice and educational project, I focus on unresolved grief from death, and other losses.
+Through this art practice and The Grief Recovery Method® educational project, I focus on unresolved grief from death, divorce, a sense of self and other losses.

-Please check out my Workshops & E-courses under the Work tab on this website.
+Please check out how I can help you heal your broken heart under the "Work" tab on this website.
 You can also email me directly at Beth@robinpress.com.

 Through my artwork, I explore the process of bereavement by creating collages and book structures.
 This started when I was eight.
 My grandfather, who was my best friend, died.
 The adults around me were heartbroken at his unexpected death.
 Even in their shock and awkwardness, they had the forethought to provide me with glue, magazines, and scissors.
 I learned to be fully present in those sobering moments of youthful innocence about death and refused to lose my sense of wonder.
 This art practice cultivated an outlet for the unique conflicts grief and change prompt.
 At that time, I had no idea how well these skills would serve me.